wazuh/wazuh-documentation/source/user-manual/binaries/tools/update-ruleset.py.rst

 ``-s``
 ------

-Select ruleset source path (instead of download it).
+Select ruleset source path (instead of downloading it).

 ``-j``
 ------

 JSON output.
-It should be used with '-s' or '-S' argument.
+This option must be used in conjunction with the '-s' or '-S' options.

 ``-d``
 ------

-Debug mode.
+Run in debug mode.